lexclinic/research/README.md

 ## 📜 License

-The content in this repository is licensed under the [CC0 1.0 Universal (Public Domain Dedication)](LICENSE).
+The content in this repository is licensed under the [Attribution-ShareAlike 4.0 International](LICENSE) perminantly located at [https://creativecommons.org/licenses/by-sa/4.0/legalcode.en](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en).

+We selected this license using the [Creative Commons License Chooser](https://creativecommons.org/chooser), ensuring our work is openly reusable.
+This choice is appropriate because these are **research publications**, not software; software requires **FLOSS licenses**, while our memos and documents are intended for broad reuse.

 ---